TexteaInc/funix-cloud/README.md

 funix-cloud deploy main.py [Application Name, example: "my-first-app"]
 ```

 To deploy a file, you need to provide a `requirements.txt` file to determine which dependencies to install.
 More details are provided below.
-If `requirements.txt` does not exist, we will prompt you whether to create a `requirements.txt` with just funix.
+If `requirements.txt` does not exist, you will be prompted with the option to have a `requirements.txt` with just funix created on your behalf.

 ### Folder